• Skip to primary navigation

 When you light up an LED you should always use a resistor, so that you can control how much current that goes through it.

 10-15 mA is usually a good current amount for standard output LEDs.
 In this circuit, you have eight of these in parallel.
 That means you need 80-120 mA in total for the eight LEDs.
-Which also means you want this much current to flow through the resistor.
+This also means you want this much current to flow through the resistor.
 The current going through the resistor will be the amount of current that will be shared among the LEDs.

 If this reasoning does not make sense to you, I recommend you read my article What You Need to Know About Current, Voltage and Resistance.

 The LEDs I used had a forward voltage of about 2V.
-So, a 68 Ohm resistor is a good match.
+So, a 100 Ohm resistor is a good match.
 You can learn how to calculate the correct resistor value for any LED in my article about current limiting resistors.

 If you’re thinking about adding more LEDs, keep in mind that the 555 timer only supports around 200 mA of current.
 For example 20 LEDs with 10 mA.